rollbar/rollbar-rust/README.md

 ### rollbar-java-agent

-The subdirectory `jvm_sdk_agent` contains a crate which builds a cdylib to be used as a native agent with the JVM.
+The subdirectory `crates/jvm_sdk_agent` contains a crate which builds a cdylib to be used as a native agent with the JVM.
 This agent assumes existence and proper configuration of the `rollbar-java` SDK in your Java project.
 It is intended to supplement the normal Java SDK by providing extra information that is only possible to gather from the JVMTI.
 Currently this is only used for gathering local